If you find yourself in between investment opportunities, a $100,000 term deposit could keep your money growing at a competitive rate.

 How do I compare $100K term deposits?

 - Interest rates.
-A term deposit is meant to be a high interest savings account, providing you with a way to earn a small income off of your balance.
+A term deposit works like a high interest savings account, allowing you to earn a form of income from your account balance.
 With some banks you will find that you are paid higher rates when your balance is over $100,000.

 - Terms.
 Consider carefully how long you want to have your balance locked into a savings account.
 Terms can range from anywhere between one month to five years, giving you the choice in when the account will mature.

 - Interest payments.
 Compound interest is a way in which you could grow your savings exponentially.
 Look for an account where you have the option of monthly interest payments into your account so that each month you are earning interest on the principal and previous interest payments.

 - Fees.
 Look at the details of each term deposit to ensure that you are not being charged any monthly fee.

 - Penalties.
 Banks will often charge you a penalty if you are in a position where you need to withdraw your savings balance before the terms end.

 Some banks in Australia have added the option of notice term savers accounts, where instead of choosing a length of time for the deposit, you choose how much notice you need to provide before withdrawing the money.
 Depending on the institution, you may find that the interest rates are slightly lower, but this is worth considering if you want a little more flexibility.

 Compare the pros and cons of a term deposit with a high balance

 - High interest earnings.
 Term deposits give you the chance to passively earn a higher yield on your savings balance.